ktandrian/google-adk-workshop/README.md

-## ADK Tech Enablement Workshop
+## AI Acceleration Program - ADK Tech Enablement Workshop

-- The objective of this workshop is to accelerate adoption of ADK for developers
+- The Global FSA team has created this AI Acceleration with the objective of accelerating the adoption of ADK for developers
-- The contents have been selected to quickly bring delevelopers up to speed to start developing custom agent
+- The contents have been specially selected to quickly bring delevelopers up to speed to start building custom agent
 - Finally, example code is provided on how to deploy the agent to GCP via Agent Engine for Production.

 ## Prerequisites

 - Customer to create non production sandbox GCP account
 - Attendees to have the following permission
     - Compute Engine: roles/compute.admin